Environmental science: 21st century

 The Paris Agreement (formerly the Kyoto Protocol) is adopted in 2016.
 Nearly every country in the United Nations has signed the treaty, which aims to reduce greenhouse gas emissions.

 Many niche disciplines of environmental science have emerged over the years, although climatology is one of the most known topics.
 Since the 2000s, environmental scientists have focused on modeling the effects of climate change and encouraging global cooperation to minimize potential damages.
 In 2002, the Society for the Environment as well as the Institute of Air Quality Management were founded to share knowledge and develop solutions around the world.
 Later, in 2008, the United Kingdom became the first country to pass legislation (the Climate Change Act) that aims to reduce carbon dioxide output to a specified threshold.
-In 2016 the Kyoto Protocol became the Paris Agreement, which sets concrete goals to reduce greenhouse gas emissions and restricts Earth's rise in temperature to a 2 degrees Celsius maximum.
+In 2016 the Kyoto Protocol became the Paris Agreement, which sets concrete goals to reduce greenhouse gas emissions and restricts Earth's rise in temperature to a 2-degree Celsius maximum.
 The agreement is one of the most expansive international efforts to limit the effects of global warming to date.

 Most environmental disasters in this time period involve crude oil pollution or the effects of rising temperatures.
 In 2010, BP was responsible for the largest American oil spill in the Gulf of Mexico, known as the Deepwater Horizon spill, which killed a number of the company's workers and released large amounts of crude oil into the water.
 Furthermore, throughout this century, much of the world has been ravaged by widespread wildfires and water scarcity, prompting regulations on the sustainable use of natural resources as determined by environmental scientists.

 A false color composite of the greater Boston area, created using remote sensing technology, reveals otherwise not visible characteristics about the land cover and the health of the surrounding ecosystems.